 What's happening now?

-The project team has finalized project designs.
-The project will go to bid in winter 2023 and construction will begin in summer 2023.
+The project team has finalized project designs and is preparing to go to bid.
+Construction will begin in summer 2023.

 Safe pedestrian crossings and medians are two of the most effective measures to reduce or eliminate these types of crashes.
 The new pedestrian crossings with tree-lined median islands will provide safe and comfortable places for people to cross 82nd, will reduce the risk of turning crashes, and will help define 82nd Avenue as street serving the community, not just a highway.